Skip to content

 9. flax

-You can use the flax insulation boards for finishing walls, ceilings and roofs or even the floor, for example.
-Flax stuffing wool, on the other hand, is very suitable for sealing doors and windows.
+You can use the flax insulation boards, for example, for the finishing of walls, ceilings and roofs, or even the floor.
+The stuffing wool from flax, on the other hand, is very suitable for sealing doors and windows.

 Here are important facts for insulation with flax at a glance: